reinaldogpn/windows-post-install/README.md

 ### Usage
 1. Define the programs to be installed in file `apps.txt` by it's "winget ID".
     - **Note:** In case you don't know the ID of an app, use `winget search <appname>` on terminal.

 2. Define the download url of programs to be downloaded in file `urls.txt`.

 3. Run `windows-post-install.bat` as admin.

 #
 ### Personalization Tools

-* [Windows 11 Cursors Concept](https://www.deviantart.com/jepricreations/art/Windows-11-Cursors-Concept-v2-886489356) - a modern option to customize Windows mouse cursor;
+* [Windows 11 Cursors Concept](https://www.deviantart.com/jepricreations/art/Windows-11-Cursors-Concept-v2-886489356) - a modern option to customize Windows mouse cursor.
 * [TranslucentTB](https://apps.microsoft.com/store/detail/translucenttb/9PF4KZ2VN4W9?hl=en-us&gl=us) - a good choice for bringing a modern translucent look for Windows toolbar.

 #